ednunezg/stravalog/README.md

 1. Client requests activities on a week to week basis from the server.
 This can be optimized by having the server giving a JSON response with activities from multiple weeks at a time for a significantly faster page load.
 2. Accessing the home page should redirect you to the /traininglog page if the server still has your access token cached.
+3. UI could be cleaned up a bit.
+Background color of each workout bubble can be toned to represent the length of the workout (Dark blue for long runs, light blue for shorter runs).